PRO-2684/gadgets/draggy/README.md

 - **Minimum drag distance**: Minimum distance to trigger draggy.
 - **Maximum time delta**: Maximum time difference between esc/drop and dragend events to consider them as separate user gesture. *Usually there's no need to change this value.*
 - **Debug mode**: Enables debug mode.

+## 📃 Notes

+If you're using Microsoft Edge, you might find that "Super Drag Drop" is what you're looking for.
+In that case, enable the flag at `edge://flags/#edge-super-drag-drop` and then enable the feature at `edge://settings/superDragDrop`.